Fetpype: An Open-Source Pipeline for Reproducible Fetal Brain MRI Analysis: Summary

 \section{Summary}

-Fetal brain Magnetic Resonance Imaging (MRI) is crucial for assessing neurodevelopment \textit{in utero}.
-However, analyzing this data presents significant challenges due to fetal motion, low signal-to-noise ratio, and the need for complex multi-step processing, including motion correction, super-resolution reconstruction, segmentation, and surface extraction.
-While various specialized tools exist for individual steps, integrating them into robust, reproducible, and user-friendly workflows that go from raw images to processed volumes is not straightforward.
-This lack of standardization hinders reproducibility across studies and limits the adoption of advanced analysis techniques for researchers and clinicians.
+Fetal brain magnetic resonance imaging (MRI) is crucial for assessing neurodevelopment \textit{in utero}.
+However, fetal MRI analysis remains technically challenging due to fetal motion, low signal-to-noise ratio, and the need for complex multi-step processing pipelines.
+These pipelines typically include motion correction, super-resolution reconstruction, tissue segmentation, and cortical surface extraction.
+While specialized tools exist for each individual processing step, integrating them into a robust, reproducible, and user-friendly end-to-end workflow remains difficult.
+This fragmentation limits reproducibility across studies and hinders the adoption of advanced fetal neuroimaging methods in both research and clinical contexts.

+\texttt{Fetpype} addresses this gap by providing a standardized, modular, and reproducible framework for fetal brain MRI preprocessing and analysis, enabling researchers to process raw T2-weighted acquisitions through to derived volumetric and surface-based outputs within a unified workflow.

+\section{Statement of need}

-To address these challenges, we introduce \texttt{Fetpype}, an open-source Python library designed to streamline and standardize the preprocessing and analysis of T2-weighted fetal brain MRI data, as illustrated in \autoref{fig:fetpype}.
+\texttt{Fetpype} is an open-source Python package designed to streamline and standardize the preprocessing and analysis of T2-weighted fetal brain MRI data.
+The package targets the fetal neuroimaging community, where methodological heterogeneity and complex software dependencies have historically limited reproducibility and comparability across studies.

-\section{Statement of Need}

-\texttt{Fetpype} is a Python package integrating several established neuroimaging software principles and tools to create a cohesive and extensible framework, which we summarize in four points:
+Existing fetal brain MRI tools typically focus on individual processing steps and require customized code for pre- and post-processing, as well as to connect different modules, making it difficult to reproduce processing results across studies. \texttt{Fetpype} addresses these challenges by providing a configurable, containerized, and \texttt{Nipype}-driven solution that integrates state-of-the-art fetal MRI processing tools into a cohesive pipeline.
+By emphasizing reproducibility, extensibility, and ease of use, \texttt{Fetpype} lowers the barrier to applying advanced fetal MRI analysis methods and facilitates consistent processing across sites, scanners, and studies.
+In doing so, \texttt{Fetpype} improves comparability across studies and supports community collaboration by facilitating the dissemination of new image processing methods for clinical applications.
+The pipeline is publicly available \href{https://github.com/fetpype/fetpype}{on GitHub}.